callous4567/UoE-Projects/SimAndVis/readme.md

 ## C3_3
 Same as C3_2, except in this case, we're considering a field of z-orientated wires, and modelling the z-axis magnetic potential (since the x-y components vanish) and subsequently calculating the x-y axis magnetic field.
 Basically identical except for that change.
 I've altered the boundary conditions, also, to make convergence a bit faster (given that we expect every x-y plane to be identical this is justified.)

+## MVis_2022_Exam
+Python and Julia-based (including parallelised fully, in the Julia case) renditions of the 2022 Exam.

+## C6
+A quick 'n dirty Lissajous curves animation demo I made.